Barbecues are not permitted at any of our sites.

 It houses the restored steam engine house built in 1829 by the Butterley Company to haul wagons up the Middleton incline.

 The Middleton Top Engine House is open to the public on certain weekends throughout the year.
-The steam times are attached to this page.

 There are plenty of places nearby to enjoy a scenic picnic including Redhill Quarry Nature Reserve located behind Middleton Top.
-Here you will find wildflowers growing in abundance in the summer, including several species of orchid.
+Here you'll find wildflowers growing in abundance in the summer, including several species of orchid.

 Visitor centre summer opening hours